augur/NonEquiprobable-Random-Distribution/README.md

   * reads input as trivial_solver does
   * sorts probabilities in descending order, maintaining their original position
   * performance depends on distribution properties
-  * works about 15-20% faster than trivial_solver, on gaussian distribution from distrib_generator
+  * works about **1.2** times faster than trivial_solver, on gaussian distribution from distrib_generator
   * solves problem **only partially**:
     * although it produces proper random distribution of outcomes on abstract random values set
     * on fixed random values set, exact answers will not match trivial_solver's one

+### Attempt 2
+  * reads input as trivial_solver does
+  * builds enhanced distribution array, by adding sum of previous elements to next one (this action also makes array sorted)
+  * performs binary search of given random values on enhanced array
+  * performance is almost independent of distribution properties
+  * works about **1.7** times faster than trivial_solver